-NFL Week 2: How will injuries to Aaron Rodgers, Leonard Fournette shape big games?
+Aaron Rodgers returns, Patrick Mahomes and Ryan Fitzpatrick stay hot

 Week 1’s results left no one grumbling about the cascading quarterback moves triggered in part by Kirk Cousins in the offseason.
 All five men were winners: Cousins, Case Keenum (who went from Minnesota to Denver), Alex Smith (who came from Kansas City to Washington), Patrick Mahomes (who replaced Smith in KC) and Sam Darnold, the rookie drafted by the Jets after their advances were spurned by Cousins.
 Can they do it again in Week 2?

-Ben Roethlisberger isn’t saying how he hurt his elbow, describing the injury as a bruise and saying he intends to play, according to multiple outlets, despite being listed as questionable for the Steelers’ home opener against Kansas City.
-The Chiefs gave up 424 yards passing last week to San Diego, so you really can’t blame him.
+Fournette reportedly out for heavyweight matchup

-Fournette questionable for heavyweight matchup
+The Patriots and Jaguars will meet in a rematch of the AFC championship game won by the Patriots and Jacksonville running back Leonard Fournette is officially questionable with a hamstring injury.
+However, Fox Sports’ Jay Glazer reports that he will not play and, on Friday, Coach Doug Marrone admitted that the decision could “go all the way to game time.”

-The Patriots and Jaguars will meet in a rematch of the AFC championship game won by the Patriots and Jacksonville running back Leonard Fournette is questionable with a hamstring injury.
-In fact, Coach Doug Marrone said Friday that the decision could “go all the way to game time.”
+In news that is likely to please Tom Brady, defensive lineman Calais Campbell is listed as questionable with a knee injury.
+As for Brady’s offense, first-round draft pick Sony Michel is expected to start at running back, recovering from a knee injury to make his NFL debut.
+Rex Burkhead, who has had a concussion, must be cleared after warm-ups, but is likely to play.

 Keep an eye on Rob Gronkowski and Jalen Ramsey as Ramsey’s “tour of NFL players he has trash talked” continues.
 Last month, he wasn’t too high on the Patriots’ tight end.
 “I don’t think Gronk’s good,” Ramsey said.
-“Let me say, I don’t think Gronk is as great as people think he is. . . .
+“Let me say, I don’t think Gronk is as great as people think he is . . .
 Any time Gronk has been matched up with a corner, he’s had a very bad game, and that corner has had a very good game.”

 Last week, he was more measured.
 “I might be crazy, I don’t care,” Ramsey said.
 “He’s good, don’t get it twisted, he’s good.
 You saying this to me is supposed to bring fear to me or something?
 I don’t fear no man, period.
 So he’s going to have to come out there and line up on me.”